-It’s quite common for people to tell their loved ones that when they pass away they don’t want the family to do anything special.
-They’ll say things like “I don’t want a funeral” or “just cremate me”.
-They believe that by skipping the funeral step they will be making it easier for the family.
+It’s quite common for people to tell their loved ones that they don’t want the family to do anything special when they pass away.
+They’ll say things like, “I don’t want a funeral” or “just cremate me.”
+They believe that by skipping the funeral step, they will be making it easier for the family.

-The sad reality is that this does not make it easier for the family or their friends.
-At the time of a loss, people have a natural desire to gather to support each other and express their condolences.
+Sadly, this does not make it easier for the family or their friends.
+At the time of a loss, people naturally desire to gather to support each other and express their condolences.
 This is an essential part of the emotional healing process.
-When this does not happen, both family and friends, suffer more…not less.
+When this does not happen, family and friends suffer more…not less.

-Providing a time for the family and friends to gather and honour the life of a loved one is critical.
-It is possible to honour their wishes and still provide a gathering place.
+Providing a time for family and friends to gather and honour the life of a loved one is critical.
+It is possible to honour their wishes and still offer a gathering place.
 It doesn’t have to resemble a traditional funeral.
-For example, you could hold a reception or a gathering at the funeral home or somewhere else.
+For example, you could hold a reception or a gathering at the funeral home or elsewhere.